GaryLeessang/My_Algorithm_Notes/Medium/24-Swap nodes in pairs.md

 ### 1.Iterative
-> **Tips: Create a dummy node before the first node, then use a pointer "current" to access the linklist and swap the adjacent nodes.Attention:**
+> **Tips: Create a dummy node before the first node, then use a pointer "current" to access the linklist and swap the adjacent nodes.**

+Attention:
 - The critical condition - i.e., current.next == null (the list is empty) or current.next.next === null (Only one node in the list), Under these conditions, return dummy.next
 - After creating the dummy node, remember to create a pointer - current.